fangxifancy/KCF-Tracker/README.md

 # KCF-Tracker
-Use ZED and single camera to track
-# After connecting to uart
-$ sudo chmod 777 /dev/ttyUSB0
-# check the number of single camera
-$ v4l2-ctl -d /dev/video0(or1or2) --all
+label on the first image and track in the following images.
 # run the code
-$ ./sin num ../zed.avi ../single.avi hog multiwindow show...
+$ ./sin num ../zed.avi ../single.avi hog multiwindow show...etc